 Working right in the center of engineers, designers, the business, and customers feels natural to you.
-We're looking for a Medior to Senior level Product Manager with experience working on an (mobile/webbased) app or SaaS tool, to set expand upon what we offer to our clients.
+We're looking for a Senior level Product Manager with experience working on an (mobile/webbased) app or SaaS tool, to set expand upon what we offer to our clients.
 Your digital expertise combined with social skills makes you the perfect fit to resolve complex user challenges and translate them into simple solutions & easy-to-execute actions.
 Quadruple growth of users and employees, ensuring changing expectations on a daily basis, seems paradise to you.
 You focus on discovery by analysing customer requests and business needs, creating userstories and setting up possible wireframes with design but you also focus on delivery by taking a PO role with your scrum team, this means getting down in the weeds and going through the sprint cycle.

 - User interviews and looking at data starts all your user stories;